kamil-1641/256GB/README.md

 ## Disclaimer: research content

-The repository contains 256GB of data compressed into a 254MB zip file (256GB_53layers.zip).
-The main contents of the file are 16 identical zip files in the third to last layer, of which each contains 16 zip files for a total of 64 zip files in the second to last layer, of which each contains 16 zip files for a total of 256 zip files in the last layer, of which each contains a single text file full of letters "a" which is 1GB in size for a total 256GB of text files in the third layer.
-The main contents are enclosed in additional 50 layers of archives.
-Fully unpacking the file would result in using up 256GB of disk space and could take a very long time.
+The repository contains 256GB of data compressed into a 308MB tar file (256GB.tar).
+The file contains 2 smaller tar archives (128GB1.tar and 128GB2.tar), of which each contains 2 smaller tar archives (64GB1.tar and 64GB2.tar) of which each contains 2 smaller tar archives, this continues down till hitting 1GB, where the contained archives are of .tar.gz type, and contain compressed 1GB text files full of letters "a", for a total of 256 1-gigabyte text files in it's final layer.

-The second file (256GB_104layers) is identical except that it has 101 additional layers of archives instead of 50, and is more compressed so it masses 525KB.
+256GB_109layers.tar contains this file under 100 additional layers of .tar archives.
+256GB_509layers additionally compresses that file once more to shrink it down to 6.92MB and contains it under 500 more layers of .tar archives.

+Fully unpacking either of the files would result in using up 256GB of space, and could take a really long time!

 The files are meant only for research on detection of malicious archives.